PixliesEarth/PixliesEarthCore/README.md

 PixliesEarth core and nations
 > Written and maintained by PixliesDevelopmentTeam

+> Version of the plugin with auto registery

 ## Used libraries
 > AssembleBoard - Efficient Scoreboard API for 1.7-1.15
 https://github.com/ThatKawaiiSam/Assemble